Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 A Layer Mask functions like an Alpha Lock, with one difference.
 Instead of respecting the transparency of itself, it respects the transparency of a parent layer.

 The changes you make on your Layer Mask can be removed or altered without affecting the parent layer.
-This makes Layer Masks a great way to modify the appearance of the parent layer non-destructively, allowing you to experiment with colors, textures, and effects.
+Layer Masks are a great way to modify the appearance of the parent layer non-destructively.
+This allows you to experiment with colors, textures, and effects without worrying about a change being permanent.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Mask.